 University Operations – Administrative

-EWU is required by federal and state law to preserve records and information that could be relevant to pending or reasonably anticipated lawsuits or external investigations and to retrieve and produce such materials in the course of such litigation.
-Failure to meet these obligations may subject the university and the individuals involved to sanctions and liability.
+EWU is required to identify, manage and retain public records consistent with Washington State law.
+Additionally, EWU is required to comply with federal and state laws that require preservation of records and information that could be relevant to pending or reasonably anticipated lawsuits or external investigations and to retrieve and produce such materials in the course of such litigation.
+Failure to meet these obligations may subject the university and the individuals involved to sanctions, fines, and liability.

 The obligation to preserve potential evidence arises when there is actual or reasonably anticipated litigation.
 Any university employee who receives notice of a potential lawsuit against the university must contact either the university’s risk manager or the university’s assistant attorney general.